 We are both logical and emotional, but our actions are fueled more by our emotions.
 That is why we need to keep our emotional tanks full of daily doses of motivation.
 If our emotional tank is empty, it doesn’t matter how logical our goal is.
 If you have big dreams, but you aren’t obsessed with their achievement.
 If your necessity level isn’t sufficient, you’ll fail to do what is required.
 Continue reading “WHY WE CANNOT RELY ON DISCIPLINE OR MOTIVATION ALONE”

 Our attitude affects everything.
-It effects when we get up each morning, our work ethic, our dedication, our energy levels, our smile, our handshake, and our results.
+It affects when we get up each morning, our work ethic, our dedication, our energy levels, our smile, our handshake, and our results.
 It is easy to say have a good attitude, but how do you improve your attitude both for yourself and the people you lead.

 The first step to improving your attitude is to become more grateful for what you already have.
 See my blog post.
 THE HABIT: Week-1 (Gratitude).
 Continue reading “Attitude & The story of Three Bricklayers”